-Drunk driver hits Highway Patrol car
+Suspected drunk driver hits Highway Patrol car, injures trooper

 All three men were wearing their seatbelts at the time of the crash.

-Deyon was found to be under the influence of alcohol and tested .168 on a breath test, more than twice the legal limit.
-Mr. Deyon was cited with failure to control, DUI child endangerment.
+Deyon was found to be under the influence of alcohol and tested .168 percent on a breath test, more than twice the legal limit of .08 percent for drivers in Ohio, troopers said.
+Deyon was cited with failure to control and DUI child endangerment.
 He was incarcerated in the Erie County Jail.

-The crash is still under investigation.
+The crash remains under investigation, troopers said.